 During a July 31, 1954 game, Adcock may have had the best single offensive performance in major league history.
 Facing the Brooklyn Dodgers at Ebbets Field, he hit four home runs along with a double.
-In 1956, he had the best year of his big league career, finishing second in the league in home runs (38), RBI (103), and slugging percentage (.597).
+In 1956, he had the best year of his big league career, finishing second in the National League in home runs (38), RBI (103), and slugging percentage (.597).
 He appeared in the World Series with the Braves in 1957 and 1958.

 Adcock is perhaps best remembered for breaking up baseball's longest no-hitter on May 26, 1959.
-After Harvey Haddix of the Pittsburgh Pirates pitched twelve perfect innings, he hit a home run in the thirteenth inning to drive in Felix Mantilla and give the Braves the win.
+After Harvey Haddix of the Pittsburgh Pirates pitched twelve perfect innings, he hit a home run in the 13th inning to drive in Felix Mantilla and give the Braves the win.
 However, it was not scored as a homer as he inadvertently passed Hank Aaron on the basepaths and was called out.

 During his career, Adcock had 10 grand slams and 28 multi-homer games.
 He was also the first player to hit a home run over the grandstand roof at Ebbets Field and one of three players to hit a homer into the centerfield bleachers of the Polo Grounds (Hank Aaron and Lou Brock are the others).
 During his time with the Braves, he wore number 9.
-He once angrily chased much smaller and obviously fearful Phillie pitcher Ruben Gomez into center field after being hit by a pitch.
+He once angrily chased much smaller and obviously fearful Philadelphia Phillies pitcher Ruben Gomez into center field after being hit by a pitch.

 Notable Achievements